 Partial dentures help replace lost or missing teeth.
 Sometimes they are supported by the teeth a person has remaining.
-In case that a person has gaps between teeth, then their teeth may shift to take up some of the space.
-Thus, this may lead to tilted or crooked teeth.
+Dentures come in handy as excellent tooth replacements for several reasons.
+For instance, when you lose a tooth, adjacent teeth start shifting to the open gap.
+This results in different types of dental malocclusions.
+For instance, it may lead to tilted or crooked teeth.
 Indeed, this may affect a person's bite and could also damage other teeth.

 Meanwhile, full or complete dentures replace all of the teeth.
 These fit comfortably over the gums.
-Such dentures can help a person speak clearly and eat foods more enjoyably and comfortably.
+Beyond helping a person restore their smile by replacing missing teeth, complete dentures can help a person speak clearly and eat foods more enjoyably and comfortably.
 Apart from this, the person may also improve his or her self-esteem and confidence.

 This denture type needs to be precisely fitted for maximum comfort, and they may last about 5 to 10 years provided that they are taken care of properly.
 Six months after tooth extraction and the gums are completely healed, complete dentures can be made.